 Some investors believe Twitter’s problems could be solved if Dorsey, who is also CEO of Square, would concentrate on Twitter alone.
 This has led to talk of a front office shake-up, something UBS analyst Eric Sheridan thinks would be a mistake.

-Sheridan believes bringing in new leadership at the same time Twitter is competing with the likes of Alphabet Inc.’s (NASDAQ:GOOGC) Google and Facebook Inc. (NASDAQ:FBB) for digital ad dollars.
+Sheridan believes bringing in new leadership at the same time Twitter is competing with the likes of Alphabet Inc.’s (NASDAQ:GOOGC) Google and Facebook Inc. (NASDAQ:FBF) for digital ad dollars.
 According to RBC Capital Markets analyst Mark Mahaney, “The problem is probably going to intensify.”